 All notifications and updates regarding the application are sent by email to the email address provided on the application.
-This also includes the final, approved Philippines eVisa.
+This also includes the final, approved Philippines travel permit.

-As part of the eTA Visa for the Philippines application, the child or their parent or guardian needs to provide the following:
+As part of the eTA visa waiver for the Philippines application, the child or their parent or guardian needs to provide the following: